JoeHolt/HandGestureRecognizer/docs/index.md

 ## CS 639 Semester Project - Hand Gesture Recognition

-Over the course of the past semester, I have been working to build a Hand Gesture Recognition application.
-The application uses computer vision techniques learned about over the course of the semester to segment a hand from a webcam stream and make a gesture prediction.
-Based on the predicted gesture, the application can perform system actions.
-This web page discusses the motivation, approach, implementation, result and problems encountered while working on the project.
+Over the course of the semester, I built a Hand Gesture Recognition application.
+The application uses computer vision techniques to segment a hand from a webcam stream and make a gesture prediction based on said hand.
+When a gesture is recognized, the application performs system actions (such as changing the volume).
+This web page discusses the motivation, approach, implementation, results and problems encountered while working on the project.
 Feel free to email me with any questions or concerns at jpholt2@wisc.edu.

 ### Motivation

 The primary reason I choose this topic is because I am interested in how artificial intelligence and computer vision can be used to make computers more accessible to those with disabilities.
-Many people with disabillities are not able to interact with a computer in the traditional way we expect (ie mouse and keyboard).
+Many people with disabilities are not able to interact with a computer in the traditional way we expect (ie mouse and keyboard).
 While the current version of the project only works with common hand gestures, my goal long term is to make the program expandable such that one day those with disabilities will be able to use it.

 On top of this, I also picked this topic because I thought it would be a great opportunity to work with a variety of machine learning and computer vision topics we learned about over the course of the semester, including but not limited to: